 - Customer Support: We considered the level of customer support satisfaction and availability for each system.

 Taking all the above criteria into account, we recommend Square POS as the best POS system for small businesses that want a low-cost option that supports online, mobile, and brick-and-mortar stores.
-You can sign up for a free account, and the built-in payment processor is a convenient solution that helps startups get up and running quickly.
+You can get a free account, and the built-in payment processor is a convenient solution that helps startups get up and running quickly.

 Square POS: Best Overall POS System for Small Businesses